 - Referencing Requirements

 A standard workload for full-time study at ANU is 10 hours per week per subject.
 In TechLauncher, a large portion of this time will be independent group work.
-If you are spending drastically more or less time than this, you should discuss how to manage your workload better with your team and tutor.
+If you are spending drastically more or less time than this, you should discuss how to manage your workload better with your your peers, tutors, or an examiner.

 Below is an approximation of time allocation over a typical week in TechLauncher.